 Sacramento Suburban Water District offers a variety of water-efficient landscaping examples for our customers.
-Below are links to our various gardens containing information which highlight their unique individual attributes and how you can incorporate those attributes in your yard.
+Below are links to our various gardens containing information which highlight their unique individual attributes and how you can incorporate those attributes into your yard.

+Remember, fall is the perfect time of year to start a Water-Wise landscape.
+While spring often comes to mind as the ideal time for planting, actually fall is better.
 In fall, the soil still holds summer's warmth, which encourages root growth, but the days are cooler so new plants don’t require as much water.
-Even if there’s a late heat wave, the stress on new plants is greatly reduced because days are shorter.
+Even if there’s a late heat wave, the stress on new plants is greatly reduced because the days are shorter.

 When spring rolls around, fall plantings will have established root systems, be ready to start their growth spurt and be better prepared for the heat of summer.

 Keep an eye on local nurseries that may be hosting spring/fall planting events, and others that may be handing out tip sheets about planting, water-efficient sprinkler systems, and rebates available from local water providers.

 Some things to consider while you work on your low-water landscape:

 - Choose low-water use flowers, trees and shrubs that can thrive in Sacramento’s Mediterranean climate.

 - Group plants with similar water and sun needs in the same place, on the same sprinkler valve, and be sure to give them room to grow by measuring their growth width.